Nuckerr/KitPvPPlus-docs/docs/configs.md

 ## Minecraft Colour Codes
 Here is an example on how to use colour codes:

-`"&4Red Text"`: This text is red as it uses the '&4' colour code.
+:white_check_mark: `"&4Red Text"`: This text is red as it uses the '&4' colour code.

-`"&4&nRed Underlined text"`: This text is red and underlined as it uses the '&4' colour code to make it red and the '&n' formatting code to underline.
+:white_check_mark: `"&4&nRed Underlined text"`: This text is red and underlined as it uses the '&4' colour code to make it red and the '&n' formatting code to underline.

-`"&cRed &aGreen &9Blue"`: You can colour code different words by placing colour codes next to them.
+:white_check_mark: `"&cRed &aGreen &9Blue"`: You can colour code different words by placing colour codes next to them.

-`"Red&c Green&a Blue&9"`: This would highlight the text in front of the colour code so "Red" wouldn't be coloured and "Green" would be highlighted red and so on and so forth.
+:x: `"Red&c Green&a Blue&9"`: This would highlight the text in front of the colour code so "Red" wouldn't be coloured and "Green" would be highlighted red and so on and so forth.

 | Colour | Code |
 |:--:|:--:|